 - Reinforcement- Reinforcement as a factor for addiction refers to how likely a person is to seek out the same substance again after using it.
 Alcohol has a high reinforcement rate as it is a common substance used in social experimentation.
 It also creates feelings of increased self confidence and “liquid courage”.
 It is a common drug for peer pressure early on in life and, unfortunately, can cause an unexpected addiction at a young age.
 Research suggests that the younger a person is when they are exposed to an addictive substance, the more likely they are to develop an addiction.

 - Intoxication- How high a person gets on a drug is also a factor for how addictive it can be.
 When it comes to alcohol, how high a person gets on the substance can greatly vary.
 However, people who consume alcohol can become very intoxicated before reaching the point of overdose.
 Due to the consequences of heavy drinking, when compared to other substances, most people believe that binge drinking is not an issue.
 Sadly, this is not the case, as an estimated 88,000 people die annually from alcohol related causes, making it the third leading preventable cause of death in the United States alone, behind tobacco and poor diet.

 With all these factors combined, it is not difficult to understand why alcohol is one of the hardest drugs to quit.
 Not only is it commonly accepted but it is widely available and has many common misconceptions about its use.
+Even many members of the US military and their families are prone to alcohol abuse.
 No one deserves to struggle with an addiction by themselves, if you or someone you know are having a difficult time quitting drugs or alcohol, then we are here to help.
 A new life begins with making one simple step and there is life without drugs or alcohol.